On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Background results on the topology of 4-manifolds

 In contrast with simply connected manifolds, there are three $w_2$-types that can be exhibited: (I) $w_2(\widetilde M) \neq 0$, (II) $w_2(M)=0$, and (III) $w_2(\widetilde M)=0,$ but $w_2(M)\neq 0.$

 Using Donaldson's and Minkowski-Hasse's classification of the intersection form we can reformulate this theorem on an easier form:

-{\bf Equivalently}: A smooth, closed, oriented $4$-manifold with finite cyclic fundamental group and indefinite intersection form is classified up to homeomorphism by the fundamental group, the numbers $b_2^\pm,$ the parity of the intersection form and the $w_2$-type.
+\begin{rmk} We have the following equivalent statement: a smooth, closed, oriented $4$-manifold with finite cyclic fundamental group and indefinite intersection form is classified up to homeomorphism by the fundamental group, the numbers $b_2^\pm,$ the parity of the intersection form and the $w_2$-type. \end{rmk}

-We would like to draw the reader attention on the fact that in the presence of 2-torsion one must be careful to determine both the parity of the intersection form and the $w_2$-type.
-There are known examples of non-spin manifolds with even intersection form, see for example D.Acosta and T.Lawson's paper.
+In the presence of 2-torsion one must be careful to determine both the parity of the intersection form and the $w_2$-type, as there are known examples of non-spin manifolds with even intersection form, see for example the Enriques surface.
+On a 4-manifold with finite fundamental group, knowing the invariants $b_2^\pm$ is equivalent to knowing any other two numerical invariants, for example the Euler characteristic $\chi$ and signature $\tau.$